Practical knowledge2025-07-01T12:04:29+02:00

 Is there a waiting time for a theory test?

-When can I take a theory test?
+When can I take the theory test?

-How much does a theory test cost?
+What does a theory test cost?

 The fee covers both the theoretical and practical driving test.

 Cat.
-A (motorbike):
+A (motorcycle):

 Cat.
-B (regular car):
+B (ordinary car):

 Cat.
 C or D: